Project: How do lymph nodes facilitate cancer metastasis?

 Mueller Group

-Research in the Mueller group is focused on examining immune responses to acute and chronic viral infections and to tumours.
-We are using state-of-the-art methods, including intravital 2-photon microscopy, to visualise immune cells and pathogens in real time.
+Research in the Mueller group is focused on examining immune responses and nervous system interactions during acute and chronic viral infections and in cancer.
+We are seeking a fundamental understanding of biology and new treatments for disease.
+We are using state-of-the-art methods, including advanced microscopy, spectral flow cytometry, single cell sequencing and bioinformatics.

 Mueller Group Current Projects